anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 		VII - Contact
 ===------------------------------------------------------------------------------===

-Anathema is developed by Sandra Sieroux and Urs Reupke.
+Anathema was created  by Sandra Sieroux and Urs Reupke, with further development (starting with version 1.4.1) by Scott Olson and Rob Rutherford.
-Contact us at urskr@users.sourceforge.net with questions, comments or suggestions.
+Contact us at the-smith@users.sourceforge.net with questions, comments or suggestions.

 For bug reports you should use the SourceForge.net Tracking System at http://sourceforge.net/projects/anathema